 Articles by Michael G. Laramie

-This Ben Lane Award winning article discusses the construction and employment of the French Lake Champlain fleet during King George’s War and the last French and Indian War, as well as British efforts that successfully wrested control of the lake from the French.
+This Ben Lane Award winning article discusses the construction and employment of the French fleet on Lake Champlain during King George’s War and the last French and Indian War as well as British efforts that successfully wrested control away from the French.

 “Colonel Wolfgang Romer: A Royal Engineer’s Odyssey in New York and New England, 1698-1705,” Journal of America’s Military Past, (Spring/Summer 2011).

 Colonel Wolfgang Romer was one of the first Royal Engineers to be stationed in the American colonies.
-His analysis of the colonial forts and fortifications of New York and New England prove one of the first professional looks at the defenses of the colony, but perhaps of more importance, was the rift between the engineer and the colonial authorities.
+His analysis of the colonial forts and fortifications of New York and New England prove one of the first professional looks at the defenses of the colony, but perhaps of more importance, lay the rifts between the engineer and the colonial authorities.

 “Captain John Redknap: A Royal Engineer in Queen Anne’s War, 1705-1714,” Journal of America’s Military Past, (Winter 2015).

 Assigned to North America in 1705 as Colonel Wolfgang Romer’s replacement, Captain John Redknap would soon find himself embroiled in a decade long war with New France and the far more complicated battlefield of 18th century colonial politics.